 Independent Service Learning/Research Project

-During the term, each student will work on an in-depth independent service learning or research project.
-The Baobab Center and LU program director will help to find a suitable placement based on each student’s individual interests.
+During the term, you will work on an in-depth independent service learning or research project.
+The LU program director will help you find a suitable placement based on your interests.

 • Projects can be a good opportunity to conduct research for a senior experience project, but they also don’t have to be in your major!
 You can pursue anything that interests you.